THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 Tip 1: Start Planning Early

-The key to making all these green moving tips work is to start early.
+Starting early is the key to making all these green moving tips work.
 In addition to making a move more stressful, procrastinating until the 11th hour only increases the likelihood that you’ll forget things.
 Furthermore, it makes it harder to plan adequately for your trip.

 With this in mind, start planning your move as early as possible.